-Adding traction control to an air-cooled Moto Guzzi with less than 50bhp initially appears rather pointless; Then consider the natural environment for the V7: the sometimes cobbled city streets of Paris or Milan.
-Add some wet weather and you have to question why more learner friendly bikes don’t have it.
+Adding traction control to the air-cooled Moto Guzzi V7 with less than 50bhp initially appeared rather pointless.
+Then consider the natural environment for the V7: the sometimes cobbled city streets of Paris or Milan.
+Add some wet weather and you have to question why more learner-friendly bikes don’t have it.

 The new V7 isn’t outstanding at any one thing, but it very versatile, useable and has character and looks, all very unusual for an A2 bike.
 It’s practical, easy and there’s no reason you couldn’t go touring around Europe on it.
 You don’t just have to have an A2 licence to want a new V7.